lnguyen8232/projects/README.md

 There are four files in a designated folder following the same name of the project (Wind Turbines Data Analysis).

-.csv file: Data of wind turbines from the United States Wind Turbine Database (USWTDB)
+wind_turbines.csv: Data of wind turbines from the United States Wind Turbine Database (USWTDB)

+turbine-image.png: Clipart of wind turbines that was used as part of the rmarkdown file.

 Wind Turbines Data Analysis.rmd: Rmarkdown file which requries an R editor or an R IDE to view, execute, and/or knit the code.
 The following packages has been used: ggplot2, rmarkdown.

-Wind-Turbines-Data-Analysis.html: HTML files that has been modified in a way that all output code was hidden except for statistical models and text so that it would be communicated to a general audience.
+Wind-Turbines-Data-Analysis.html: HTML file that has been modified in a way that all output code was hidden except for statistical models and text so that it would be communicated to a general audience.